django/dsf-working-groups/active/website.md

 The duties of the working group are:
 - Introduce new features on the website
 - Maintain and monitor the website
-- Ensure that information on the website is accurate
 - Help to make the website accessible to all